valchkou/cassandra-driver-mapping/README.md

 		// public getters/setters ...
 	}
 ```
-You can populate this object from ResultSet with 'name' and 'age' columns.
+You can populate this object from any ResultSet which contains 'name' and 'age' columns.
-If ResultSet has other columns they will be ignored and no errors will be thrown.
 ```java
 	ResultSet rs = session.execute("SELECT name, age, birth_date, salary FROM person"); List<AnyObject> result = mappingSession.getFromResultSet(AnyObject.class, rs);
 ```
-In this particular case 'name' and 'age' will be populated on 'AnyObject' and 'birth_date' and 'salary' will be ignored.
+In this particular case 'name' and 'age' will be populated on 'AnyObject'. 'birth_date' and 'salary' will be ignored and no errors will be thrown.
-Huge advantage that we can reuse the same entity to query different results from even different tables.
+The biggest advantage that we can reuse the same entity to query different results from even different tables.
-Entity doesn't have to match or relate to the table at all.
+Entity doesn't have to map, match or relate to the table at all.
 Many thank to magic gnomes under the hood making all these work.

 <a name="queries_building"/>